Reflections on Pipe Dreams and Self-Obsession

 The hankering for fame like no other started as early as I can remember.
 I was an only child, so the center of attention simply by default, and I thrived most in climates where I was the focal point of the room.
 By four or five, I was already destined to be a Rockette at best, a groupie at worst, always discovered by my parents moving wildly in the center of some dance floor filled with drunk adults.

-The love for all things music stemmed from my father, who sang and played bass guitar in bands since my birth (some band names I remember: Q-Ball, Take Five, and, before I was born, Public Enemy…yes, really…and The Great Rock Scare, the poster of which still hangs on my wall and is a straight rip-off of With The Beatles).
+The love for all things music stemmed from my father, who sang and played bass guitar in bands since my birth (some band names I remember: Q-Ball, Take Five, and, before I was born, Public Enemy…yes, really…and The Great Rock Scare, the poster of which still hangs on my wall and is a straight rip-off of the With The Beatles album cover).
 Sometimes I’d get to accompany him to guitar shops where I’d run around smelling the lubricant for strings and fiddling with the picks, or to actual gigs at smoky taverns, graduation halls and church picnics, like some roadie – baffled at how dad’s voice could seamlessly drop an octave, like creamer in coffee.
 His “music room” man cave sat at the top of our stairs, a museum of Fenders and amps, an old record player, Yes albums, Three Dog Night CDs, Beatles figurines.
 I’d sit at his treasure chest coffee table and leaf through glossy picture books of The Supremes, play with the naughty Marilyn Monroe calendar on the wall, press buttons on music machines I shouldn’t be pressing.
 My mom called him “anal” often around me, as he spent most waking hours outside of real work and yard work in that room, alphabetizing Motown cassettes or dusting off his Paul McCartney miniatures, keeping it impeccable for no one but himself.

 The love for all things creative came from mom, who was abjectly tone deaf but made up for it by dancing in the Price Chopper aisles, canned goods in her hands like maracas.
 When she was our Girl Scout troop leader for a few years running, she wrote a parody of Shania Twain’s “Man!
 I Feel Like a Woman!” for our bicycle safety demonstration (the lyrics went something like 🎵Helmet!
 Knee pads!
 Oh woah oh oh!🎵) She was the funny, charismatic one at PTA meetings and in her group of girlfriends, always cracking inappropriate jokes and getting really into Halloween, stenciling pumpkins and gourds in shiny lacquer and twine for the local craft fair and dressing in ridiculous costumes that embarrassed me as a child.
 Unfortunately, like most household dynamics, the prime role of being the responsible parent also fell on her – the always frazzled “do your homework”/”clean your room” parent – and she had a way of instilling the fear of god in me with one crazy look and a grit of teeth before she even had to count to three, while dad was up in the music room bidding for music paraphernalia on Ebay.